 See, the coffee bean technically isn’t a bean.
-In reality, it’s a seed, and this seed is developed inside the coffee cherry.
+In reality, it’s a seed, and this seed is developed inside what we call a ‘coffee cherry.’

-Stages from cherry to bean
+Stages from cherry to coffee bean

 - Washing (aka wet processing)

 - The honey process